jonaths/ai-gym-windyworld/README.md

 # General description
 A 3 rows by 4 modified version of Sutton's windy world implemented as an Ai Gym environment.
+Its purpose its to test learning strategies where there is a tradeoff between a policy which yields an expected large reward with high risk (route through row 0) or an expected smaller reward but with a lower risk (route through row 3).

      cols   012     state_labels
      rows 0 SXE     0  4  8
           1 OOO     1  5  9
           2 OOO     2  6  10